 Step 1: Set Up Your Machine¶

 There are a few set up steps we need to complete before you can train your model.
-If your machine is already configured, feel free to skip to the next step.
+If your machine is already configured for model training, feel free to skip to the next step.

-First, install the latest version of the CLI.
+First, install the latest version of alwaysAI.
 You can find the lastest installers on this page.
 Select the appropriate tab for your OS and follow the instructions.

 First, ensure you have installed Docker, as described above.